 The advisors of BEKE consulted with the inhabitants of the villages affected by C. cricetus (at Szihalom, Szentistván, Mezőszemere and Átány villages during the relocation activities).
-The advisors listened to the complains and opinions of the inhabitants and introduced the work of the advisory body, distributed the brochures and leaflets regarding hamsters and introduced the alternative solutions and importance of the protection of the species for the villagers.
-(Annex E1/1)
+The advisors listened to the complains and opinions of the inhabitants and introduced the work of the advisory body, distributed the brochures and leaflets regarding hamsters and introduced the alternative solutions and importance of the protection of the species for the villagers (Refer to Annex E1/1 of MTR2) and (Annexes E1/1-E1/2).